 There are other things that many coordinators do to support their teams and team managers, such as fundraising and publicity, holding team manager gatherings to discuss common concerns and successes, and conducting instant challenge nights for all of the teams in a given program.

 Do you need posters, handouts, presentations, or student application forms?
 We can save you a lot of time!
 In the NH-DI Library, we have downloadable materials that you can customize to suit the needs of your own local program:

 - DI Information Night Presentation: This is a PowerPoint presentation that we’ve created to help you explain DI to parents.

 - Coordinator Forms, Handouts, and Posters: This Microsoft Word document contains forms, handouts, and posters that you can use to promote your program.

 - Parent Information Sheet: This is a two-page information sheet for parents that you can print on both sides of a single piece of paper.
 Near the bottom of the second page, there is a message telling parents to contact their local DI coordinator for more information.
 This is an EDITABLE form field, which you can change to include your own name and contact information.

-Here is a list of some previously published articles that local DI coordinators might want to read:
+Here is a list of the most recently published articles that local DI coordinators might want to read: